-At Lewknor Church of England Primary School we are committed to providing all children with learning opportunities to engage in geography.
-This policy reflects the School's values and philosophy in relation to the teaching and learning of geography.
+At Lewknor Church of England Primary School we are committed to providing all children with learning opportunities to excite and drive children's curiosity in the world around them.
+This policy reflects the school's values and philosophy in relation to the teaching and learning of geography.
 It sets out a framework within which teaching and non-teaching staff can work, and gives guidance on planning, teaching and assessment.
 It has been developed through a process of consultation with staff and governors.